MattRiel/pkl-bookstore/README.md

 Give the app a try on Android 11 devices.

+You can download and install the app from the [Play Store](https://play.google.com/store/apps/details?id=com.cicada.oge).

 *Kindly acknowledge that the application is currently under development and will undergo periodic updates.*

 ## Installation